 Premix Dialogue WAV: Localized

-The dubbing partner should create a mono WAV file containing all the premix dialogue units using the offline bounce function in Protools.
+The dubbing partner should create a mono WAV file containing all the premix dialogue units using the offline bounce function in Avid Protools, or their digital audio workstation.
 All premix dialogue units should be recorded at a well balanced volume and in sync with the provided picture.
 The premix WAV file should be submitted against the "Premix Dialogue WAV: Localized" source request.

 - Before export, please attenuate any group walla tracks by -10db.
 For QC purposes, principle dialogue should play on top of group tracks to discern the two.